 CPR/First Aid Certified Staff

 SETA requires all teaching staff be certified in CPR/First Aid and prepared for unexpected child and adult emergencies.
-Five administrative staff are Medic Alert certified trainers and offer regularly scheduled on-site CPR/First Aid refresher sessions to ensure staff stay current on certifications.
+Two administrative staff are Medic Alert certified trainers and offer regularly scheduled on-site CPR/First Aid refresher sessions to ensure staff stay current on certifications.

 SETA Head Start has a comprehensive Disaster Preparedness Plan.
 Each center’s plan is custom designed, a “Disaster Plan-Quick Reference” binder is accessible in the classroom, and disaster bins with recommended disaster food and supplies are available in case of disaster.
-Each staff member has received training on what to do in the event of a disaster and first aid training.
+Each staff member has received training on what to do in the event of a disaster, and first aid training.
 Community based organizations have entered into agreements to provide a temporary staging site for each center for reunification of parents with their children if off-site evacuation occurs.
 An overview of the plan is provided to parents at enrollment.

 Lead Can Hurt!